 - Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, filing necessary forms, and managing plan assets.

-The particular, financial-based advantages to your Scottsdale, AZ small business retirement plan is dependent upon which plan you set up.
-However, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of workers responded to a survey saying it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Companies and employees will both enjoy:
+The particular, financial-based advantages to your Scottsdale, AZ small business retirement plan will largely be based on the specific plan you set up.
+However, a small business retirement plan, whichever one you choose, has universal benefits.
+60% of employees responded to a survey saying it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of having a small business retirement plan:

 Employee Benefits